tscircuit/prompt-benchmarks/benchmarks/results.md

 ### Questions and Responses
 - The circuit includes a transistor
   - Expected: true
-  - Actual: false
+  - Actual: true
 - There is a current-limiting resistor for the LED
   - Expected: true
-  - Actual: false
+  - Actual: true
 - The LED brightness can be controlled by the transistor's base current
   - Expected: true
-  - Actual: false
+  - Actual: true
 - The circuit requires an operational amplifier
   - Expected: false
   - Actual: false
 ### Score
-0
+4

 ## Problem